SCT4SP/constexpr_shared_ptr/proposal/PXXXXR0.md

 ```

 It is therefore unsurprising that we include the `std::shared_ptr` relational
-operators within the scope of our proposal to apply `constexpr` to all
+operators within the scope of our proposal to apply `constexpr`{.cpp} to all
 functions within [util.sharedptr]; the `std::shared_ptr` aliasing constructor
 makes this especially simple to configure: